GeTPlaGe/SeqOccIn/README.md

 The publication about these data is available here : xxxxxxxxxxxxxxx.publication.com

-All the data produced from this projet are available under the the BioProject PRJEB55064 at EMBL/EBI ENA.
+All the data produced from this projet are available under the the BioProject PRJEB55064 at EMBL/EBI ENA (https://www.ebi.ac.uk/ena/browser/view/PRJEB55064).

-Our reference assembly is also available at EMBLI/EBI ENA under the same BioProject with accession ERZ14208621.
+Our reference assembly is also available at EMBLI/EBI ENA under the same BioProject with accession ERZ14208621 (https://www.ebi.ac.uk/ena/browser/view/GCA_947034695).

-Others produced assemblies are available under the DOI:10.57745/73DGRC.
+Others produced assemblies are available at : https://doi.org/10.57745/73DGRC

-Our phased assemblies are available under the DOI:10.57745/40STPR
+Our phased assemblies are available at : https://doi.org/10.57745/40STPR

-Our Short Variation detections are available under the DOI:10.57745/H4QHB1
+Our Structural Variation detections are available at :  https://doi.org/10.57745/H4QHB1